 - Upload the certificate files on your server.

-For COMODO certificates you should receive a zip-archive with several .crt files.
+For COMODO (now Sectigo) certificates you should receive a zip-archive with several .crt files.

 Also, you can download the needed certificate files in your account with us.
 The downloaded zip-archive will contain the certificate for your domain name (.crt) and the CA bundle (.ca-bundle) file, also known as a chain of intermediate and root certificates.

 If you uploaded the intermediate certificates separately on your server, you will need to concatenate them into a single CA bundle file.
 For instance, for COMODO (now Sectigo) PositiveSSL certificate you can use the following command to combine the intermediate and root certificates:

 All the completed CA Bundle files for our certificates can be downloaded here.

 - Locate Apache Configuration file to edit.

 The location and the name of the Apache configuration file may differ depending on the server and OS version.
 As a rule, the file may be called httpd.conf, apache2.conf or ssl.conf and may be located at /etc/httpd/, /etc/apache2/ or /etc/httpd/conf.d/ssl.conf.

 The configuration file contains the Virtual Hosts for all domains that are hosted on the server.

 Important!
 If you have Apache server installed on Ubuntu operating system, each site has a separate configuration that can be found at /etc/apache2/sites-enabled/.
 To have your site accessible via secure and non-secure connection, you will need two separate configuration files: one for port 80 and the other for port 443.